ying-teaching/python/summary/README.md

 # Summary

 The only way you can learn programming is programming a lot.
+Teachers, books, videos etc are only tools/helpers.
+The only way is learning-by-doing.

 Now it is time to review three things:

 - why you should learn programming
 - what you have learned